OldBot-Tibia-Bot/OldBot-Docs/cavebot/functions/presskey.md

 - **Parameters**
   - `key:` name of the key, must be the **same** as in the [AutohHotkey's Key list](https://www.autohotkey.com/docs/KeyList.htm#keyboard).
-  - `repeat:` optional param; times to click, default is 1.
+  - `repeat:` optional param; times to press, default is 1.
   - `delay:` optional param; the interval delay in **miliseconds** after each key press, default is 250.